my0916/STRT2/TFE-README.md

      | 8 | classB |
      | 9 | NA |

   In this case, transcript assembly is performed using samples 1, 4, 7 for classA, 2, 5, 8 for classB, and 3, 6 for classC.
 Then first exons are collected from all these 3 classes and named as TFEs.
+Sample 9 is not used for the analysis.
   - `refGene.txt` or `knowngene-names.txt` or `ens-genes.txt` : Downloaded within the STRT2 NextSeq-pipeline (STRT2.sh or STRT2-UPPMAX.sh), which is used for the annotation of TFEs.

 ## Example usage